 RSL Training is mandatory and provided to all suppliers.
-This includes members of the product safety/compliance team, and anyone involved with making decisions related to purchasing new chemicals.
+This includes members of the supplier's product safety/compliance team, and anyone involved with making decisions related to purchasing new chemicals.
 It is encouraged to review training materials with the release of each RSL Program update.

-YETI RSL Training course is available on the Supplier Portal.
+YETI RSL Training is available on the Supplier Portal.
+All trainings are performed in both English and Mandarin.
+The recordings and presentations can be found in the portal for both languages.
 Please contact the YETI RSL Team at rsl@yeti.com for login information.